paulllee/dotfiles/README.md

     chsh -s "$(which fish)"
     ```
 5. Restart your terminal after the script completes.

-## dotsync

-I provided an app to one-way sync your local dotfiles via `ds -d`.
-View `ds -h` for more information.
+6. View `ds -h` for more information on dotsync.